fostroll/toxine/doc/README_TEXT_PREPROCESSOR.md

 Here, **pars** may be either a text data or a `list` of already splitted *paragraphs*.
 In the latter case, param **eop** is ignored.

-If you want full control, you can firstly just split your text:
+If you want full control, you can just split your text first:
 ```
 pars = TextPreprocessor.text_to_pars(text, eop=r'\n')
 ```